Clean Ice Machine

-Turn off the water supply to the ice machine.
+Turn off the water s

 Not one, not two, but three restaurants in the Houston area were recently cited for slime in their ice machines.
 Hundreds of pounds of ice had to be thrown out before it could contaminate customers.
 No wonder some people refuse to order ice in their drinks!